stffrdhrn/or1k-toolchain-build/readme.md

-# Openrisc build and release scripts
+# OpenRISC build and release scripts

-This project contains a set of scripts and docker images for building toolchain releases for the openrisc platform.
+This project contains a set of scripts and docker images for building toolchain releases for the OpenRISC platform.
 Once the builds are done it will upload release artifacts to [github](https://github.com/openrisc/or1k-gcc/releases).

 If you are not a release maintainer you probably don't need this.
 You can just